emmahewson/mp1_batala_bangor/README.md

 ### Acknowledgements

 * My mentor [Gareth McGirr](https://github.com/Gareth-McGirr/) for all his help and advice throughout the project
+* To [Batala Bangor](http://www.batalabangor.com/) for allowing me to use the band as the subject for my project
 * The whole team at [Code Institute](https://codeinstitute.net/) for their teaching and support